-20 percent of the people living in Georgia are food insecure, meaning that they don’t always know where they will find their next meal.
-This is up from 19.9 percent last year.
-(Feeding America, 2013 Map the Meal Gap Study reflects data collected in 2011.)
-See how Georgia compares to other states by viewing the interactive map.
+17.7 percent of Georgians (from 18.7% LY) are food insecure, meaning that they don’t always know where they will find their next meal.
+(Feeding America, Map the Meal Gap Study April, 2016 – data collected in 2014.)

-Georgia’s unemployment rate is 8.2 percent.
-(Latest data is from April 2013 - new state numbers are generally posted on the third Friday of the month.)
-The most current unemployment rate for each state can be found on the U.S. Department of Labor’s website at http://www.bls.gov/lau/.
+Georgia’s unemployment rate is 5.3%.
+(Latest data is from May 2016 – new state numbers are generally posted on the third Friday of the month.)
+The most current unemployment rate for each state can be found on the U.S. Department of Labor’s website .

 As of 2016, Georgia remains 1 of only 2 states with minimum wage rates under the federal rate of $7.25 (Wyoming is the other state.) .
 Georgia’s minimum wage is $5.15/hour.
 (U.S. Dept. of Labor, Employment Standards Admin.
 2016)

 At Georgia Mountain Food Bank every dollar makes a difference.
 In fact, for every dollar donated we can provide five meals to those in need.
 Extend your impact by partnering with us.